Client Success Stories

 Nona Lim is passionate about making healthy and delicious food for people on the go.
 Her company, Nona Lim, started out as one of the first meal kit delivery services, with dishes inspired by flavors that Nona enjoyed while growing up in Singapore.
 With the help of a loan from Working Solutions, Nona Lim transitioned from a meal delivery business into a consumer packaged goods company—selling products made from scratch in small batches from fresh vegetables and high-quality meat, without additives or preservatives.
-Today, Nona Lim’s fresh Asian bone broths, soups, noodles, and more can be found in the refrigerated section of retailers such as Whole Foods, Walmart, Berkeley Bowl, and BiRite.
+Today, Nona Lim’s fresh Asian bone broths, soups, noodles, and more can be found in the refrigerated section of retailers such as Whole Foods and Costco.
 Read more about Nona’s story here.

 Dionne McCray, founder, designer, and owner of Iva Jewell by Dionne, makes accessories for the bold, brave, and daring woman who likes bright colors and big prints.
 Dionne named the business after her mother, Iva Jewell, a former home economics teacher who inspired her love of fashion and design.
-With help from a Working Solutions loan through the Diverse Community Capital program, she has completed the first run of her line of fold-over clutches, laptop sleeves, and oversized totes made from African wax fabric and Indian saree lace.
+With help from a Working Solutions loan through the SBA Microloan program, and with the support of the Wells Fargo Diverse Community Capital program, she has completed the first run of her line of fold-over clutches, laptop sleeves, and oversized totes made from African wax fabric and Indian saree lace.
 Read more about Dionne’s story here.

 Jonathan Plotzker-Kelly is the founder of Heliotrope, a line of organic, scent-free skin care products sold online and in boutique shops across the country.
 Made in Northern California in small batches using organic ingredients, the product line includes moisturizers, cleansers, shaving products, lotions, shower gels, and hair care products, as well as aromatherapy candles, essential oils, and lotions.
 A loan from Working Solutions in the early stages of his business allowed Jonathan to develop new products and expand his inventory.
 In his own words, “The support they gave me at Working Solutions was crucial.”
 Read more about Jonathan’s story here.